Everything you need to know about debtor finance and how it could benefit your business.

 Within invoice factoring and invoice discounting, there are a further two groups of debtor finance based on which invoices are used to access funds.

-Full ledger debtor finance is where the entire accounts receivable ledger is used to access finance.
+1. Full ledger.
+This is where the entire accounts receivable ledger is used to access finance.
 This maximises the amount of debtor finance that can be accessed as all of the accounts receivable can be drawn against.

 How much debtor finance can I get?